aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/fontsubstitutioninfo/_index.md

 ---
 title: FontSubstitutionInfo
-second_title: Aspose.Slides for Java API Reference
+second_title: Aspose.Slides for Android via Java API Reference
 description: This structure represents the information about the font replacement when it will be rendered.
 type: docs
 weight: 210
-url: /java/com.aspose.slides/fontsubstitutioninfo/
+url: /androidjava/com.aspose.slides/fontsubstitutioninfo/
 ---
 **Inheritance:**
 java.lang.Object